-Dr. David Frawley is regarded as one of the world’s foremost experts on Ayurveda, Yoga and Vedic Studies.
-This article offers a preview of an exciting new Teacher Training program that Dr. Frawley has develop based on how the eight limbs of Yoga can be used for healing both body and mind in a complete and integrated Yoga and Ayurveda Therapy.
+Dr. David Frawley is regarded as one of the world’s foremost experts on Ayurveda, Yoga. and Vedic Studies.
+In this article, he discusses how the eight limbs of Yoga can be used for healing both body and mind in a complete and integrated Yoga and Ayurveda Therapy system.

 Yama and niyama form the ideal dharmic practices and principles for spiritual practice and for healing.
 Ahimsa (nonviolence) and the other yamas and niyamas counter negative attitudes that damage the mind and emotions.
 For example, the thought of harming others or wishing negativity on others, disturbs our own psychology by sending negative energies to other people.
 Asana practice balances the body, particularly vata dosha.
 We need an asana practice in order to stabilize and relax the body.
 It’s not about creating stress to hold the posture, rather, it’s about relaxing into the posture.
 This helps us to develop a similar peaceful attitude in our daily life.

 Prana is the basis of all the doshas (three life forces or energies comprised of universal elements.
 Vata, wind; pitta, fire, and kapha, water).
 Pranayama allows us to develop more prana for healing or for higher awareness.
 With asana you are working indirectly on the doshas through the musculoskeletal system.
 Asana is something you do and so it can be done in various ways.
 There is not just one asana for any of the doshas.
 How one does the asana is equally important as the form of the asana.
 However, pranayama can be more specifically used for heating or cooling, expanding or contracting and balancing the doshas.
 Pranayama is a central focus in Ayurvedic healing and can be used for physical as well as psychological problems.